apioo/fusio-docs/docs/concepts/php_api.md

 | `getContext(): RequestContextInterface` | Returns the request context                          |

 Most times your actions gets invoked by an HTTP request, in this case the `get` method reads the value from the path or query parameter.
+The `getPayload` method returns the parsed body, this is either a general `PSX\Record\RecordInterface` object or a custom DTO object.
+If your schema is set to Passthru then it contains a `Fusio\Engine\Record\PassthruRecord` where you can get the raw request value through the `getPayload` method.

 We recommend to use in your action only the `get`, `getArguments` and `getPayload` method on the request object so that you action is independent of an HTTP request since your action can be used also in a different context, i.e. it can be invoked through RPC or another context.
 If needed you can get all details of the HTTP request through the `getContext` method.
 In case the action was invoked through an HTTP request the context contains a `Fusio\Engine\Request\HttpRequestContext` instance.
 The following example shows how you can access all details of the HTTP request object.

 #### Example